Emil Cuello

 Emil Cuello (born 2 January 1997) is an Argentine professional footballer who plays as an attacking midfielder for Phoenix Rising of the USL Championship.

+Early life

+Cuello was born in Buenos Aires, Argentina, before his family moved to Orem, Utah, when he was five years old.
+He attended Orem High School, where he scored 23 goals in four seasons on the school's soccer team.

-Youth and college
+Youth and college career

-Cuello played four-years of college soccer at Southern Methodist University between 2015 and 2018.
-During his time at SMU, Cuello made 73 appearances, scoring 12 goals and tallying 17 assists.
-In his freshman year at SMU, Cuello was named to the American Athletic Conference All-Rookie Team.
-His junior year, American Athletic Conference named Cuello Most Outstanding Offensive Player.
-His senior year, he was recognized as American Athletic Conference Tournament's Most Valuable Player and First Team All-American Athletic Conference.
+Cuello played four years of college soccer at Southern Methodist University between 2015 and 2018.
+During his time at SMU, Cuello made 73 appearances, scoring 12 goals and tallying 17 assists for the Mustangs.
+In his freshman year at SMU, Cuello earned American Athletic Conference (AAC) All-Rookie honors.
+As a junior, he was named the AAC Most Outstanding Offensive Player.
+His senior year, Cuello was recognized as AAC Tournament's Most Valuable Player and a first-team All-AAC selection.

 While at college, Cuello also appeared for USL Premier Development League side Ocean City Nor'easters during their 2016 season.

 Club career

 On 11 January 2019, Cuello was drafted 19th overall in the 2019 MLS SuperDraft by LA Galaxy.
 On 27 February 2019, Cuello signed for the club.
 After two seasons in Los Angeles, Cuello's contract option was declined by the club on 30 November 2020.

 On 20 January 2021, Cuello signed with USL Championship side San Antonio FC.
 On 25 August 2021, Cuello was loaned to fellow USL side Sacramento Republic, with Mitchell Taintor heading in the other direction in a swap deal.

 On 15 December 2021, it was announced Cuello would join Sacramento Republic on a permanent basis ahead of the 2022 season.
 Following the 2022 season he was released by Sacramento.

 Cuello signed with Phoenix Rising FC on February 2, 2023.